srikanthp1/S6/README.md

              ReLU-20           [-1, 30, 14, 14]               0

 ```

+* I used nn.sequensial module to define each block of convulution
+* followed the architecture discussed but with limited channels
 * made sure RF is more than 32*32
 * used 7*7 RF for 1st block
 * used 1x1 aggregators and less channels for improving accuracy with less number of channels